JohnLozier/website/assets/markdown/blogdevelopement.md

 - ### Design Before Develope

 	The biggest mistake that I made when making the blog was not designing before developing.
-Because of this I ended up spending way too long redo each and ever component until I was satisfied.
+Because of this, I ended up spending way too long redoing each component until I was satisfied.
 I probably ended up completely redoing the homepage 3-4 times because of this.
-However after learning this the other pages were finished very quickly.
+However, after learning this the other pages were finished very quickly.

-	The software I ended up using to create templates is [Figma](https://figma.com), which I must say for being completely free works extremely well for both prototyping and svg design.
+	The software I ended up using to create templates is [Figma](https://figma.com), which I must say for being completely free works extremely well for both prototyping and SVG design.

 - ### Document progress